What is a “Spark Bird”? How one bird can change your life!

 Toward the end of the my Spring Semester (2006) at school, I was browsing through the University bookstore.
 They always had a great selection of new books to explore and I was looking for some books to read over summer vacation.

 And that is when I found it.
-The little book at introduced me to the wonderful world of birding.

 I was instantly obsessed with Stan Tekiela’s “Birds of Ohio Field Guide” and accompanying audio CD set.
 I still recommend his birding guides for beginners.

 Looking back, bird watching was the perfect progression from frogs.
 There are many more species, they are more interesting to observe and the sounds are more intricate and challenging.
 Sometimes I wonder if I found Stan’s “Birds of Ohio Field Guide” or did it find me?

 Listening to music was soon a thing of the past, Stan’s CD played over and over in my car until the bird sounds and songs were pounded into my head.
 I loved flipping through the field guide, amazed that all of these birds were “supposedly” living in Ohio.